Gatland to push players to 'limit' for World Cup

 All of this came after centre Joe Hawkins was ruled ineligible for selection following his move to Exeter Chiefs for next season.

-However four players will be cut from the provisional squad this week ahead of the first training camp.
+Four players will be cut from the provisional squad this week before the first full training camp.

 Where are they going?